RB Leipzig sack American head coach Marsch after Union Berlin defeat

 RB Leipzig have sacked American head coach Jesse Marsch in the wake of their defeat to Union Berlin.

-Unfortunately, the 48-year-old has now been relieved of his duties after just three months in the role, with the Leipzig board taking the decision to make a change in the dugout following a disastrous start to the season.
+The 48-year-old has now been relieved of his duties after just three months in the role following a disastrous start to the season.

 Editors' Picks